LilacMeteorObservatory/MetDetPy/readme.md

 Other Language Version: [[中文版]](./docs/readme-cn.md)

-MetDetPy is a python script project that can detect meteors from video files.
+MetDetPy is a python-based video meteor detector that can detect meteors from video files.
 MetDetPy is enlightened by [MeteorDetector](https://github.com/uzanka/MeteorDetector).

 * We reproduce their work and implement more detectors (like M3Detector (where M3 for maximum minus median)).
 These detectors can help realize highly sensitive meteor detection.